wejdeneHaouari/mini-project-hyperledger/README.md

 The pfizer Certificate Authority running on vaccinet, `ca_org2`, has an application user that was registered when the network was deployed.
-James can use the identity name and secret to generate the X.509 cryptographic material for the `issue.js` application.
+James can use the identity name and secret to generate the X.509 cryptographic material for the pfizer application.
 The process of using a CA to generate client side cryptographic material is referred to as **enrollment**.
 In a real word scenario, a network operator would provide the name and secret of a client identity that was registered with the CA to an application developer.
 The developer would then